kpet/clvk/README.md

 to CMake:
    - `-DCLVK_PERFETTO_BACKEND=System`

-Once traces have been generated, you can open them in [perfetto trace viewer](https://ui.perfetto.dev/).
+Once traces have been generated, you can view them using the [perfetto trace viewer](https://ui.perfetto.dev/).

 ### Windows